firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     (0) custom

+Reason:     You can safely set the value of this option to (0) to disable this
+            protection feature and lower system overhead.

-Reason:     Default is (4096), which allows for some protection while allowing
-            emulators and WINE to run.
+            The default value is (4096), which allows for some protection while allowing emulators and WINE to run.
 (Many users reported that setting this to 64k has caused problems for WINE and DOSemu.)
 ```